Outsourced-Logic/Reddit-Comment-Remover/README.md

 To use the early version of this extension, copy the code from "themainsqueeze.js", navigate to your reddit comment history, open the browsers developer console and enter the code into the console.

-The extension is not functional at this time.
+The extension has not been uploaded to webstores for review

 <h1> Want to delete your Reddit comment history?
 Look no further.</h1>
 Reddit Comment Remover (RCR) automates the process of deleting your comment history on Reddit by running a simple script in your browsers developer console.
 Just navigate to your comment history, turn on the extension and let it run.